jonathanjwatson/project-2-starter/README.md

 - POST Routes for models OR Seed Data
 - Create a view that accepts data from the database.
 - Abstract routes into separate controllers

+## CRUD

+### POST
+- Form
+- Form Fields
+- View from Handlebars
+- View route to serve up the form
+- jQuery implementation to send data
+- Already have the post route
+- Something needs to happen after we successfully create a new player.